its-Shivam732/ecommerce-microservices/README.md

 To see the breaker trip: start order-service but NOT product-service, POST a few orders, and watch `GET http://localhost:8082/actuator/circuitbreakers` move the breaker CLOSED -> OPEN.

-## Known limitations (intentional, scoped for the assignment)

-- **No compensation across order lines.** If an order has several lines and a later line fails to reserve, stock reserved for earlier lines is not released.
-A full saga would emit a compensating release.
-This is the documented trade-off of the synchronous-reserve design.
-- **Per-call idempotency only.** order-service generates a fresh idempotency key per reserve call, which protects the network hop.
-End-to-end "place this exact order once" would need a client-supplied order-level key.
-- **Dual notification paths.** Both the REST call and the Kafka event create a notification for a placed order, so a confirmed order produces two notification rows (channels `EMAIL` and `EMAIL_KAFKA`).
-This is intentional for the demo, to make the event-driven path visible;
-  a production system would use one path (the event) and retain REST only for manual sends.
-- **Auth-server signing key is regenerated at each startup**, so restarting the auth-server invalidates previously issued tokens.
-A fixed key from config would persist them.